ttlock/iOS_TTLock_Demo_Deprecated/README.md

 ```objective-c
 [TTObject connect:peripheral];(This parameter 'peripheral' is in the callback 'onFoundDevice_peripheralWithInfoDic')
 ```
-3.After the connection is successful, you can call Bluetooth interface ‘addAdministrator’.
+3.After the connection is successful, you can call bluetooth interface ‘addAdministrator’.

 4.Use the network interface(v3/lock/init) to upload data after receiving the callback of 'onAddAdministrator'.